May 24, read the Bible in a year in PowerPoint; with comments.

 1 Kings 12 tells of the revolt against Rehoboam and Jeroboam’s Golden Calves at Bethel and Dan.
 They were put up so Rehoboam didn’t have to go to Jerusalem to sacrifice.

 1 Kings 13.
 From Judah came a Man of God with a message.
 It did not go over well, so through lies and intrigues the Man of God was killed by a lion.
 One quote from this chapter: “After this thing Jeroboam returned not from his evil way, but made again of the lowest of the people priests of the high places: whosoever would, he consecrated him, and he became one of the priests of the high places.”
-Large portions of the Old Testament describes how not to worship, let this be a warning for us.
+Large portions of the Old Testament describes how not to worship, let this be a warning to us.

 Luke 12:1-34.
 Jesus was teaching: “Beware of the yeast of the Pharisees,” “even very hairs of your head are all numbered,” “His eyes are on the sparrow,” “acknowledge me before men” and “anyone who blasphemes the Holy Spirit will not be forgiven.”
 “Do not worry, the Holy Spirit will give you the words to say when you are persecuted for my sake”.
 Jesus claimed he is not the arbiter in worldly disputes and strongly urged people not to hoard riches here on earth.
 Again, do not Worry, look at the lilies, (my interpretation: Smell the roses and enjoy God’s creation).